 3. Preserve the Renewable Fuels Standard (RFS):

 Congress should reject efforts to undermine or eliminate the RFS, which sets annual standards for production and use of conventional and advanced biofuels.
-Congress should also encourage the Trump Administration and the EPA to continue growing RFS volumes to ensure that we continue diversifying the fuels market with clean alternatives that are creating jobs, cutting pollution, and reducing our dependence on foreign oil.
+Congress should also encourage the Trump Administration and the EPA to continue growing RFS volumes to ensure that we continue diversifying the transportation fuels market with clean alternatives that are creating jobs, cutting pollution, and reducing our dependence on foreign oil.
 Renewable fuels have helped reduce oil imports by 25 percent since 2000 and now provide 10 percent of America’s on-road transportation needs.
-The RFS supports more than 400,000 jobs across the U.S. economy.
 In addition to ethanol, the RFS is stimulating impressive growth in Renewable Natural Gas and Advanced Biofuels such as biodiesel, which last year produced nearly 2 billion gallons and is poised for significant growth under a stable RFS.

 4. Ensure Timely Approval of DOT CMAQ Funding for Alternative Fuel Vehicles:

-Congress should make sure the FHWA reviews Buy America waivers for alternative fuel vehicles in a timely fashion, so they can receive CMAQ funding.
+Congress should make sure the FHWA reviews Buy America compliance for alternative fuel vehicles in a timely fashion, so they can receive CMAQ funding.
 There are currently dozens of projects including hundreds of vehicles that have been waiting for FHWA approval for more than a year.
-In the past, FHWA has approved waivers for vehicles assembled in the U.S. on a quarterly basis.
-Waivers are required because component parts for vehicles assembled in the U.S. come from all over the world.
+In the past, FHWA has approved compliance for vehicles assembled in the U.S. on a quarterly basis.

 Stabilize Gas Prices, Reduce Foreign Oil Dependence, Create Jobs